phalcon-orphanage/docs/en/api/phalcon_cache.md

 @return bool True on success and false on failure.

-@throws Phalcon\Cache\Exception\InvalidArgumentException MUST be thrown if $values is neither an array nor a Traversable, or if any of the $values are not a legal value.
+@throws InvalidArgumentException MUST be thrown if $values is neither an array nor a Traversable, or if any of the $values are not a legal value.

 ```php